 Remote graphic operator software shall provide all the functionality specified for the local graphic software.
 It shall also provide for dial-up communications using the specified modems via commercial telephone lines to connect to the Local Supervisory or Primary LAN, and using the Internet.

 Software shall not require graphic images to be sent across the phone lines or 56Kbps or slower Internet connection.
-Graphic images shall reside on the remote operator workstation hard drive and all licenses must be provided for the graphic software on the remote machine. .
+Graphic images shall reside on the remote operator workstation hard drive and all licenses must be provided for the graphic software on the remote machine.
 Exceptions to this requirement include:

 System configuration uses an Internet server and presents web pages that can be pulled up using a standard browser.